jkondo14/cse15l-lab-reports/labreport1.md

 [user@sahara ~/lecture1]$
 It was not an error as it changed the directory.
 ```
+Since cd means change directory, using the cd with a directory will change the current directory to the given directory in the argument.
 It was not an error as it changed the directory.